What to Expect When You’re Expecting During COVID-19

 “Try not to go out unless it’s absolutely necessary,” suggests Dr. Thaxton.
 “If you do go out, avoid high-peak hours, be sure to wipe everything down with disinfectant, wear a face mask if you can, and do your best to adhere to social distancing.”

-What precautions are being taken by the Women’s Health Institute to keep me and my family healthy and safe?
+What precautions are being taken to keep me and my family healthy and safe?

 At UT Health Austin, providers are required to fill out a symptom index screening questionnaire and have their temperature checked before entering the clinic.
 They must also wear face masks and face shields, stay six feet away from patients unless an exam prohibits that, and rely on telehealth to limit in-person visits.